-If you head to Singleton Law Firm, thay will tell you, that landlords must provide, in writing, an itemization of all deductions that have been taken from the deposit.
+Most real estate lawyers will tell you that landlords must provide, in writing, an itemization of all deductions that have been taken from the deposit.
 This itemization must be done and provided to the tenant within the same fourteen-day deadline within which any remaining deposit must be returned to the tenant.

 Further, all fees that are collected by a landlord in Arizona are presumed to be refundable unless they are labeled otherwise.
 The landlord must provide an accounting to the tenant of all the fees collected and what they were used for.

 And so begins the battle over what is normal wear and tear and what is damage.
 One can search online for general lists, but ultimately this will come down to the opinion of a Court on close calls.
 Most questions, however, are easily settled.
-Without providing an exhausting list, things that are generally considered wear and tear are things like: wearing carpet from normal use, as well as minor spotting or stains on carpet; toilets that have issues flushing or that constantly run due to worn rubber rings or warped flappers; paint fading or flaking due to exposure to sun or age; or a microwave that quits because it is twelve years old.
+Without providing an exhausting list, things that are generally considered wear and tear are things like: wearing carpet from normal use, as well as minor spotting or stains on carpet; toilets that have issues flushing or that constantly run due to worn rubber rings or warped flappers; paint fading or flaking due to exposure to sun or age; or a microwave that stops working because it’s twelve years old.
 Items that are considered damage or excessive filth for which a tenant would be liable would be things like: a broken window, broken refrigerator shelves, carpet that must be replaced because it has been chewed by pets, or cabinets that must be replaced due to a leak under the sink that has not been addressed.
-You can get Westral roller shutters for your windows to give the house a more homey feel.
 The fight over wear and tear vs. damage and excessive filth can get tricky.
 The general idea, however, is that tenants should be responsible to pay for anything they broke, or for things that they did beyond normal living that devalued the property.
 On the other side of the equation, landlords charge a price for someone to occupy their property and they are responsible for the normal deterioration or wear that one would expect to see from having someone living in a property.
 Maintenance costs are just part of engaging in a business that provides a property for which a business collects rent from those occupying that property.